vh13294/nestjs-signed-url/README.md

 }
 ```

+'expirationDate', 'signed' params are used internally by nestjs-signed-url.

+Exception will be thrown if those params are used.

 ### Using Guard

 You can use @UseGuards(SignedUrlGuard) to verify the signed url in controller.

-If the url has been tampered or the expiration date is due, then a Forbidden exception will be thrown.
+If the url has been tampered or when the expiration date is due, then a Forbidden exception will be thrown.

 > app.controller.ts